Professor Edward Newman

 - Position: Professor of International Security

-- Areas of expertise: Security studies; armed conflict, particularly civil war; international order; multilateralism and global governance
+- Areas of expertise: Security studies; civil war and intrastate armed conflict; international order; multilateralism and global governance; international state recognition; peacebuilding.

 - Email: E.Newman@leeds.ac.uk

 - Website: Twitter | Googlescholar | Researchgate

 I teach, supervise and research in the area of international security studies, broadly defined.
 At present, I am focussing on intrastate armed conflict, including the impact of resource scarcity; and the dynamics and consequences of the transitional international order.
 I was Head of the Graduate School for the Faculty of Social Sciences between 2021 and 2023.